 Elijah Hewson is Inhaler’s frontman - his dad is Paul Hewson, better known as Bono, lead singer of U2.

 Also in the band are Josh Jenkinson on guitar, Rob Keating on bass and Ryan McMahon on drums.
 They met at St Andrews school in Blackrock, Dublin.

 Inhaler head out on tour in August 2021 to support the release of the debut album, It Won't Always Be Like This.
 They'll return to the UK in September and October for more dates, rounding off the year with a four night run of homecoming shows at The Academy in Dublin.

 Inhaler’s discography currently looks like this:

-Inhaler have been added to the bill for Noel Gallagher’s High Flying Birds’ homecoming show at Manchester’s Heaton Park on 7 June.
+Inhaler were on the bill for the Noel Gallagher’s High Flying Birds homecoming show at Manchester’s Heaton Park in June 2020.
 Noel told the BBC that he liked Inhaler's music, saying: "They're a bit like the Bunnymen and early U2, which is a surprise."
 Some of Inhaler’s publicity photos have been taken by none other than Anaïs Gallagher, Noel’s daughter.